yaseryacoob/GAN-Scanner/README.md

 The GAN generators varied, between  StyleGAN2-related algorithms (these strongly operate in the same latent space), mixed or significant variants of StyleGAN2,  non CNN architectures as well as StyleGAN3.
 The following detection accuracy reflects open-world performance of GAN-Scanner.
 Note that for StyleGAN3 we provide 4 different test results that correspond to two configurations provided by Nvidia, config-r and config-t.
-For each we provide a no-compression performance as well as an unknown compressed/rescaled data that simulates real-world and/or adversarial attacks.
+For each we provide a no-compression performance as well as an unknown rescaled and compressed data that simulates real-world and/or adversarial attacks.